dennyhoorie/Tokplay-clone-api/server/README.md

 # Tokplay (Backend)

-Tokplay (Backend) is a server of Tokopedia Play clone.
+Tokplay-clone-api (Backend) is a server for Tokopedia Play clone.

 ## Features